Getting Started with Functional Music Programming

 FluidR3GM.sf2

-and download - Probably set up an alias like
+and download them. - Probably set up an alias like

 alias synth='fluidsynth ~/Lib/FluidR3GM.sf2'